muqtadir123/To-Do-List/README.md

-Built an application where  information of Employees can be managed.
-CRUD operations can be performed with the information.
+Built a simple todo list application containing list of tasks to be done .CRUD operations can be performed on it.
 Technologies used - HTML,CSS,Django,SQLite.